adasnavikauskas/SystIntegration/README.md

         E.G ifc lo
 - "ud" -> UserID,GroupID,username,groupname,inode of home directory
 - "dt" -> date and time in a specific format
+- "ls" -> list the files and folders of current directory
+- "mkdir" -> create a new directory
+- "cl" -> clear the screen
+- "tch" -> create a new file
 ##Installation
 Installation is simple and quick.
 - This is the most recommended way to install this custom shell and is done following the steps bellow: